-Baylor College of Medicine's Resource Stewardship and Sustainability Program celebrated its seventh anniversary in July.
+Baylor College of Medicine's Resource Stewardship and Sustainability Program celebrated its eighth anniversary in July.
 Even as the program has matured, the focus on sustainable practices over the past year has produced significant gains on every front.

 We attribute these recycled material gains and energy savings to the College community’s conservation awareness and to the volunteers who help our program run smoothly.